felixrieseberg/test-chamber/README.md

 # test-chamber
-A simple test chamber for the bot
+A simple test chamber for the bot.